Jet004/appoint-me/README.md

  - calendar date defaults to current day (or next business day) - choosing a date sets the fetch reference point, data will be fetched around that date.
 Auto load more data fetches from client side
  - modify logo home link to only work on image, not the containing div
  - Create user feedback context so I can implement a single success / error message handler at the application level.
 This will also make messages persist when they originate from a model and will display even if the modal closes.
+ - Start to perform token refresh in advance so there is no change of affecting user experience.

 ## Future Additions to site:
  - breadcrumbs - mobile view in header - desktop view above page body